Skip to content

 Homeowners

 If you own your home, you’re responsible for insuring the building and your belongings inside it.
-If you have a mortgage, your mortgage provider might insist that you have buildings insurance in place for the length of your mortgage.
+If you have a mortgage, your mortgage provider might insist that you have buildings insurance for your mortgage term.
+However, you don't have to get cover from your mortgage lender.

 Renters

-If you rent your home, your landlord is responsible for insuring the building, but there’s no legal requirement for them to do so.
-You might want to check that they have insurance in place before you move in.
+If you rent, your landlord is responsible for insuring the building, but there’s no legal requirement to do so, but you may want to check they have it.

-However, you may want to consider protecting your personal belongings with rental contents insurance.
+However, you may want to consider protecting your belongings with rental contents insurance.

 Landlords